joelparkerhenderson/coordinated-disclosure/README.md

     * For example these are good: waiting the specified amount of time then going public, such as posting the relevant information to a security news site, or contacting relevant third-party security researchers, or announcing the issue on any public social site, etc.

-    * For example these are bad: not disclosing the issue to others, unless you feel it would cause more than the comparable amount of risk to yourself or others.
+    * For example these are typically not good: not disclosing the issue to others, unless you feel it would cause more than the comparable amount of risk to yourself or others.

     * Pro tip: if circumstances change, such as discovery of a higher risk or active exploit in the wild, then the discoverer may disclose the issue to others sooner.

-## What does the producer need to do?
+## What does the producer do?

 1. Respond within the timeline.

     * If the discoverer does not specify a timeline, then use one business day, because this is industry standard and current industry best practice.

+    * If the discoverer asks questions, answer them.
+This is especially important if the discoverer asks for permission to test.
+Ensure all all answers are clear and direct.

 2. Respond via an authorized security contact and/or authorized security process.